 During fiscal 2008, the Company shut down the operations of Bulldog Entertainment ("Bulldog"), an entertainment services company, which was recorded in our Recorded Music operations.
 As a result of this triggering event, the Company performed an impairment test and determined that an \$18 million impairment charge was necessary to adjust the assets to fair market value, based on the discounted value of future cash flows.
-The Company shut down this operation in January 2008 and reported Bulldog's results as a discontinued operation in the consolidated statement of operations.
+The Company shut down this operation in January 2008 and recorded an additional \$3 million in shut down costs during the three months ended March 31, 2008.
+Bulldog's results are reported as discontinued operations in the consolidated statement of operations.